 - Both conditions may be inherited.
-The majority of the people accrue ADHD as compared to dyslexia.
+The majority of people accrue ADHD as compared to dyslexia

-- ADHD and dyslexia could really make it difficult to pay attention.
+- ADHD and dyslexia could make it difficult to pay attention

-- Both of these enable you to become more innovative in your thinking and artistic capabilities.
+- Both enable you to become more innovative in your thinking and artistic capabilities

 Differences between dyslexia and ADHD:

-People with ADHD and dyslexia could both appear distracted; however, the cause of the distraction differs.
-A person with ADHD may show up distracted because it is challenging for them to focus, whereas a person with dyslexia may appear disturbed because reading requires a lot of effort and their energy has run out.
+People with ADHD and dyslexia could appear distracted; however, the cause of the distraction differs.
+A person with ADHD may appear distracted because it is challenging to focus, whereas a person with dyslexia may appear disturbed because reading requires a lot of effort and their energy has run out.

 Proficient readers are capable of comprehending with accuracy, relative speed, and expression when reading aloud.
-A person must be able to read fluently in order to understand what they have read.
-An individual with ADHD may struggle to read but since they get lost or skip between the lines due to the fact that their fast brain has moved on to the next section.
-Dyslexic people may not be fluent readers because they spend too much time trying to sound out every word or trying to read terms correctly.
+A person must be able to read fluently to understand what they have read.
+An individual with ADHD may struggle to read, but they get lost or skip between the lines because their fast brain has moved on to the next section.
+Dyslexic people may not be fluent readers because they spend too much time sounding out every word or reading terms correctly.

 Writing skills can also be difficult.
-Someone with ADHD may struggle with organization and editing, and proofreading whereas a dyslexic individual struggles with grammar, spelling, pronunciation, organizing concepts, proofreading, and writing.
-A good way to distinguish between the two cases is to recall that dyslexia problems typically manifest themselves during writing and reading activities, whereas ADHD symptoms manifest themselves in a variety of settings and are more behavioral in nature.
+Someone with ADHD may struggle with organization and editing, and proofreading, whereas a dyslexic individual struggle with grammar, spelling, pronunciation, organizing concepts, proofreading, and writing.
+A good way to distinguish between the two cases is to recall that dyslexia problems typically manifest themselves during writing and reading activities.
+In contrast, ADHD symptoms manifest themselves in a variety of settings and are more behavioral.

 Diagnosis of ADHD and dyslexia: